viniciusfacco/autoelastic/README.md

 How to Use
 ==========

-- Download the source code;
+- Download the source code
 - Download the file third-party-libs.rar
-- Compile the source code and run;
+- Compile the source code and run

 The file third-party-libs.rar includes OpenNebula 4.12.1 API and additional libs.